CascadePass/Sleeper/README.md

 # Supported PAP Machines

-Sleeper is able to read data from the following ResMed machines:
+Sleeper is able to read data from the ResMed AirSense and AirCurve series 10 and 11 machines, and has been tested with the following therapy modes:

-* AirSense 10
-* AirCurve 10
-* AirSense 11

-It's been tested with the following therapy modes:

 * CPAP
 * APAP